Rishabbh-Sahu/information_retrieval/README.md

 based on tf-idf matrix, searching for the closest documents within the list of documents.

 #### References -
-Data set is available here - https://www.kaggle.com/hsankesara/medium-articles?select=articles.csv
+Data set is all about "Medium Articles", A collection of articles on ML, AI and data science.
+Download link - https://www.kaggle.com/hsankesara/medium-articles?select=articles.csv